nvong419/travel-advisor-app/readme.md

 # Final React Native App

-A simple Expo-based travel planner app with a Home dashboard, trip form, and trip list screens.
+Simple Expo-based travel planner with a Home dashboard and a Trips list.

 ## Features
-- Home dashboard to view and select trips
+- Home dashboard to view, add, edit, or delete trips
-- Add new trips via a dedicated form (name, dates, budget, itinerary lines, packing items)
-- Edit or delete existing trips from Home
 - Daily itinerary list with quick add
 - Budget tracker with editable budget and expense logging
 - Packing checklist with add/toggle completion
 - Trips list screen to browse and jump to a trip
+- (TripFormScreen exists but is not wired to the current lightweight navigation)

 ## Prerequisites
 - Node.js and npm installed
-- Expo CLI (runs via `npx expo` so global install is optional)
+- Expo CLI is not required globally; `npx expo` works fine

 ## Install dependencies
 ```bash